 Student Name: (Print)

 Student Signature:

 Date: Grade:

 Parent or Guardian Name: (Print)

 Parent or Guardian Signature:

 Date Received in Principal's Office:

+Date Received in Fincipal's Office.

 Please Note

 No student will be allowed to participate in any school activity (any activity outside the regular curriculum) or to park on school district property until this consent form has been signed by both student and custodial parent/legal guardian and returned to the principal.